choijaewon959/Project-Merch/README.md

+Merch is mostly built with the Javascript and Jquery, which is old and fundamental in website development for a long time, so this sources are more suitable for beginners interested in building website for the first time.

 # Project-Merch
 * Merch is the second hand buy and sell website for University students in Hong Kong.
 * You can upload the products that you want to sell, or make a request for the products that you need.